apascualgarcia/consumersresources/README.md

 **Usage example:**

-To make it more clear, let's look at an example.
+To make it clearer, let's look at an example.
 ```
 MATRIX_LIST="test_matrices"
 ALPHA_MODE="optimal_matrix"